 However, our Griefbot is also filled with data of living persons as well, especially those with a close relation to the deceased, to which data the GDPR will apply.

 Also the data of the persons that use the griefbot is processed in different ways, and some of these data falls within the scope of the GDPR.

 For both of these categories we know that some of the data that feeds the Griefbot contains sensitive categories of data as well.
 For example, some Griefbots are fueled with mail conversations and that means that a lot of very sensitive personal data can be included.

 A lot of people share with their loved ones very sensitive data like passwords and bankaccounts etc. which can be a huge risk of potential hazard.

 Are you aware of the main privacy and data principles you need to adhere to?
 If not, check the links below.
-Do you think the invasion of privacy of your technology is allowed?
+Do you think the invasion of privacy by the technology is allowed?
 Do you think people will feel that their privacy is invaded?
-Did your think about things like proportionality and subsidiarity?
+Does the technology consider things like proportionality and subsidiarity?

 An example: GriefbotYes, the deceased may not have a say in the creation of his/her griefbot.

 Even though deceased, you might want to protect some aspects of your private life after death.
 In some countries it is e.g. prohibited to defame deceased people, something that can easily happen when, without knowledge and consent, after death a Griefbot is created.